ceford/cefjdemos-data-jdm-help-en/articles/banners/banners.md

 ## How to Access

 - Select **Components → Banners → Banners** from the Administrator menu.
-- Or Select a numbered button in the Banners: Categories list or the Banners:
+- Or Select a numbered button in the Banners: Categories or the Banners:
   Clients list pages.

 ## Screenshot